 MAY 26, 2017: TÁGANAN VINEYARD AKA JURASSIC PARK

 The view ain’t bad.
-It’s easy to see why tourists flock to take photographs, prompting Envínate’s Roberto Santana to put up poison signs to keep the rubberneckers from eating the grapes.
+Perched on Tenerife’s northeastern coast, Táganan is one of the island’s oldest winegrowing communities.
+Its steep volcanic slopes plunge toward the Atlantic.
+It’s easy to see why tourists flock to take photographs, prompting Envínate’s Roberto Santana to put up fake poison signs to keep curious visitors from helping themselves to the grapes.

-I meet Roberto.
-Roberto is a Tenerife native who was once warned to stay away from Táganan saying, “Don’t complicate things.”
+I met Roberto, a Tenerife native who had once been warned to stay away from Táganan.
+“Don’t complicate things,” people told him.
 Challenge accepted.

 Roberto: “Welcome to Jurassic Park.”